lewiscunningham/eqdv/README.md

 I have over 50 toons (characters in the game) across many servers (a lot of these are mules, toons to act as extra bank storage).
 I am what is known as an Alt junkie.
 Rather than play on one main character, I play a bunch of alts.
 I solo a lot.
 Play with a few friends when they are on (most have left the game).
 But I like to play different classes and in different zones.
 What that means is that I have a lot of crap in the bank.
 I need some way to store that data and someway to query that data.

 EQ Data Vault is a program that will load inventory files from EQ and make them easily searchable.
-The software is getting close to being release ready.
-I will probably do a beta before I release it into the wilds.
-Now is a pretty good time as EQ has just gone free to play.
-I hope that means that lot so of people will come back.
+EQ has gone free to play and I hope that means that a lot of people will come back.

 Just an FYI – this software is just for my own personal amusement and education.
-I hope people use it and provide a lot of feedback.
-I want to get it working as a nice piece of software.
-The more I work on it, the deeper my knowledge of groovy.
-It’s free, of course, but features and support are on an as available basis.
+I've gotten it to the point where it is usable but I have moved on from groovy.
+It’s free, of course, but new features and support are likely not available.

 Here are a couple of related youtube videos showing how to use this software.